kiranbakale/AMI-Readme/docs/environment_configure.md

 ### Running with ansible-deployer (optional)

 An alternative way to run the playbooks is with the `ansible-deployer` script.
 This script will run multiple playbooks in parallel where possible while maintaining the required run order.
 The script can either run all the playbooks by default or a custom list as passed via the `-p` flag.
-It should be noted that due to the script running tasks in parallel, if any issues arise during setup then the playbooks would be better run sequentially via the [Using ansible-playbook](using-ansible-playbook) steps to help debug the problem(s).
+It should be noted that due to the script running tasks in parallel, if any issues arise during setup then the playbooks would be better run sequentially via the standard `ansible-playbook` command to help debug the problem(s).

 The script can be run as follows: